‘If It Fits Your Macros’ (IIFYM) is a very popular diet for all the wrong reasons.

-It may seem like an easy to follow and flexible diet, but the reality is is that it is slowly killing gut bacteria and causing serious digestive issues in the long term.
+It may seem like an easy-to-follow and flexible diet, but the reality is that it is slowly killing gut bacteria and causing serious digestive issues in the long term.

 That brings us to our main point; the whole philosophy of “it fits your macros” is lazy.
-It stems from the current culture that enjoys instant gratification and doesn’t like planning, consistency and effort.
+It stems from the current culture that enjoys instant gratification and doesn’t like planning, consistency, and effort.

 That is the base of all nutrition prescriptions, including specific macronutrients for the client.
-Next, we start simple with asking the clients about basic food hygiene principles which are essential to Actually using the macronutrients digested.
+Next, start simple and ask the clients about basic food hygiene principles, such as chewing your food, which are essential to using the macronutrients digested.

 Simple food hygiene principles that I send some of my clients are as follows:

 (Coach’s Resource: Learn our simple food hygiene principles here.)

 Thus, if these simple pieces are not being followed, macronutrients become less important as the system is not absorbing the nutrients properly, which essentially sets them up for failure.